 Age Group: “The Pre-Kindergarteners” Class Name: Sunshiners

-We provide a wide variety of materials at different levels of difficulty so children can balance both, a sense of mastery at tasks they can complete easily, and also challenge themselves with new more complex tasks.
-We believe that children need to feel safe and secure in order to learn and flourish in a rich environment full of opportunities to grow and develop their skills for life.
+We provide a wide variety of materials at various levels of difficulty so children can balance both, a sense of mastery at tasks they can complete easily and challenge themselves with new more complex tasks.
+We believe that children need to feel safe and secure to learn and flourish in a rich environment full of opportunities to grow and develop their skills for life.
 Consequently, social skills and independence are an important part of our curriculum.
-We balance teacher-directed and child-initiated activities to help children learn to follow directions, as well as, guide their own learning.
+We balance teacher-directed and child-initiated activities to help children learn to follow directions, as well as guide their own learning.
 We assess children’s skills upon their arrival in our classroom and provide appropriate materials and experiences to lead them to the next level of learning.

 - Preschool Only, 9:00-11:30AM for two, three or five days a week.